Trying to bring her home: Algonquin salon raises money for NIU nursing grad with bone cancer

 Hair extensions in all colors of the rainbow, including pink, orange and blue, hang by a mirror and Salon 37 in Algonquin.
 The extensions are part of a fundraiser to help cover medical costs for a 24-year-old Algonquin woman battling Stage 4 bone cancer.

 Anna Brobbey is in a Chicago hospital battling the cancer that has spread to her spine and cannot be treated.
-A 2018 Dundee-Crown High School graduate, Brobbey earned a nursing degree last year from Northern Illinois University in DeKalb.
+A 2018 Dundee-Crown High School graduate, Brobbey earned a degree from the college of health and human sciences last year at Northern Illinois University in DeKalb.

 Salon 37, at 1415 Commerce Drive, does an annual fundraiser with pink hair extensions for a local family or person in the community.
 This year, the business is offering any color extensions to “raise as much money as possible” for Brobbey, owner Julie Grosse said.